jacqueline-rivera/customer-churn/README.md

 X_train_std = stdsc.fit_transform(X_train)
 X_test_std = stdsc.transform(X_test)
 ```
-Next we can reduce the dimensionality of the dataset and select "important" features using sequential backward selection (SBS).
+Next we can reduce the dimensionality of the dataset and select features that will result in the most optimal model using sequential backward selection (SBS).
 Information on SBS can be found [here](https://vitalflux.com/sequential-backward-feature-selection-python-example/).
 We run SBS on each model and plot the f1-score that was calculated as SBS removed features.

 ### Logistic Regression